 If you live in New Mexico and are in need for a medical marijuana card, then this comprehensive guide on how to apply for the program is for you.

 As a Resident of New Mexico, The Process is As Follows:

-1. The first step to getting a medical marijuana card in the state of New Mexico is to obtain your medical records and get a signed physician’s statement from a doctor, licensed to practice medicine in New Mexico.
+The first step to getting a medical marijuana card in the state of New Mexico is to obtain your medical records and get a signed physician’s statement from a doctor that is licensed to practice in the state.

-Please note, to get a Medical Marijuana Card you MUST be a resident of the state.
-You will need to provide proof of residency, for example, a New Mexico I.D, passport or another photo I.D, with proof of residency such as bank statement, utility bill, etc is acceptable.
+Please note, however, that in order to get a medical marijuana card you MUST be a resident of the state.
+You will need to provide proof of residency, for example, a New Mexico I.D, passport or another photo I.D that declares residency (such as bank statement, utility bill, etc).

-For further information on downloading the application packet, meeting with a physician, submitting the application, etc, feel free to contact the New Mexico Department of Heath
+*For further information on downloading the application packet, meeting with a physician, submitting the application, etc, feel free to contact the New Mexico Department of Heath Medical Cannabis Program at:

 What are the Costs Involved?

-Those who wish to cultivate their own medical marijuana, must first apply for a license — complete and submit a Medical Cannabis Personal Production Application, along with with a copy of your New Mexico driver’s license or state identification card, and the license application fee is $30.00, unless your annual income is less than 200% of the federal poverty guideline in which case it is free.
+Those who wish to cultivate their own medical marijuana, however, must apply and submit a Medical Cannabis Personal Production Application, along with a copy of your New Mexico driver’s license or state identification card.
+The license application fee is $30.00, unless your annual income is less than 200% of the federal poverty guideline in which case it is free.

-What are Conditions Required to Receive a Medical Marijuana Card?
+What are the Qualifying Conditions Required to Receive a Medical Marijuana Card?

-To qualify, a patient needs to be diagnosed by a physician as having one of the following debilitating medical conditions that is specifically identified in the law:
+To qualify, a patient needs to be diagnosed by a physician as having one of the following debilitating medical conditions:

 - Severe chronic pain